-[Musubibito] The official worship of the inner worship hall with Kenichi Nagakura, the priest of Kashihara-jingu Shrine.
+[Musubibito] The official worship hall of the inner shrine with Kenichi Nagakura, a priest of Kashihara-jingu Shrine

-The main shrine and Bunkaden of Kashihara-jingu Shrine are designated as important cultural properties of the country.
-In front of the main shrine, the shrine, the inner shrine, and the outer shrine are lined up neatly, and you are overwhelmed by its grandeur and beauty.
-The hotel staff with the Nara Mahoroba Sommelier certification will guide you on foot from the hotel to Kashihara-jingu Shrine while talking about Kashihara, a sacred place of the founding.
-At Kashihara-jingu Shrine, formal worship is performed at the inner shrine, which is not normally accessible.
+The main shrine and the Bunka-den of Kashihara-jingu Shrine are designated as important cultural properties of the country.
+In front of the main shrine, the shrine, the inner shrine, and the outer shrine are lined up in order, and you are overwhelmed by its grandeur and beauty.
+The hotel staff possessed by the Nara Mahoroba Sommelier Certification will guide you on foot from the hotel to Kashihara-jingu Shrine, the sacred place of the founding country.
+At Kashihara-jingu Shrine, formal worship is performed at the inner shrine, which is not usually accessible.

 Program Overview